erf2002/TASK5-DEVOPS/README.md

-# frist  build the docker image and then push it to the repo
+# first  build the docker image and then push it to the repo
-  docker build -t erfanashraafi/fastapi-app:latest .
+  * docker build -t erfanashraafi/fastapi-app:latest .
-  docker push erfanashraafi/fastapi-app:latest
+  * docker push erfanashraafi/fastapi-app:latest

 # then creat namespace names fastapi-app and deploy the deployment file on it also expose the service file
   * k = kubectl
-  k create namespace fastapi-app k apply -f deployment.yaml -n fastapi-app k apply -f service.yaml -n fastapi-app
+  * k create namespace fastapi-app
+  * k apply -f deployment.yaml -n fastapi-app
+  * k apply -f service.yaml -n fastapi-app

 # we can change the replica to 1
-  k scale -n fastapi-app deployment/fastapi-app --replicas=1
+  * k scale -n fastapi-app deployment/fastapi-app --replicas=1

 # we can describe our pod to see event and logs and some info about it
   k describe pod -n fastapi-app fastapi-app-769ccccb75-r64kh